Program CoordinatorBonnie Housh 719-549-3198 Bonnie.Housh@pueblocc.edu

 Our Experienced FacultyInstructors are Certified Phlebotomy Technicians with years of experience working in both the hospital and outpatient clinical settings.

 Program RequirementsApplicants must pass a drug screen and background check before full acceptance into the program.
 Additional requirements must be met prior to placement in a clinical setting.
-To be eligible for admission into the Pharmacy Technician Certificate program, you must have an assessment score of 60 in reading comprehension, 95 in sentence skills, and 45 in elementary math, OR have successfully completed CCR 092 and MAT 050 with a "C" or better.
+To be eligible for admission into the Phlebotomy Technician Certificate program, you must have an assessment score of 60 in reading comprehension, 95 in sentence skills, and 45 in elementary math, OR have successfully completed CCR 092 and MAT 050 with a "C" or better.

 Applications will be assessed in the following manor: 1.
 All academic requirements must be meet (assessment scores or classes with a "C" or better) 2.
 Chronological Date of Application Submitted 3.
 Cleared Background Check 4.
 Negative Drug Screen (To include a negative screen for THC, there will be NO exceptions for prescription illegal substances.)